maha0174/genomicsFall16/README.md

 This is how to use this awesome script!
+This script is still awesome!